AJAskey/FRED-Tools/README.md

  FRED API work flow:

  1. Retrieve DataSeriesInfo with API call.
 This data provides context into the latest update available at FRED.
- 2. Retrieve a list of DataSeries and DataValues (list of dates and values) associated with the DataSeries Info.
+ 2. Retrieve a list of DataSeries and DataValues (list of date/value pairs) associated with the DataSeriesInfo.
  3. Do what you wish with the data programmatically.
 I write this to a file to be used by my charting software.

  DataSeriesInfo debug data: